Bloomberg-Beta/Manual/3 - Criteria for investing.md

 ##### Product and market
 + Do any users love the product so much they spontaneously tell other people to use it?
-+ A wow of a product experience and/or extreme early growth and engagement numbers (B2C)
++ A wow of a product experience and/or extreme early growth and engagement numbers (for products adopted by individuals)
-+ Customers don't need to be sold, want to pay full-price immediately -> evangelists (B2B)
++ Customers don't need to be sold, want to pay full-price immediately -> evangelists (for products adopted by companies)
-+ Exclusive path to customers - distribution as a competitive advantage
++ Exclusive path to customers -- distribution as a competitive advantage
 + Timing -- that One Moment is clearly now

 ##### Business and economics